- Cleaning a Pistol Will Help Avoid Any of These Issues

 Do this process until a patch comes out of the bore clean and with no sign of gunk.
 For good measure, stick a dry patch through to soak any solvent residue and look at it closely for any dirt left behind.

-Now you can oil or lubricate the barrel.
+Now that you’ve made sure that the barrel is clean, you can start to oil or lubricate the barrel.
 Place the cotton mop to the cleaning rod and put a few drops of gun lubricant to the cotton mop.
 Drive it through the bore to leave a little coat of gun oil on the inside of the barrel.

 Using a luster cloth, wipe the rest of the weapon.
 A luster cloth is usually a flannel fabric that comes pre-treated with a silicone lubricant, and this will be able to remove any remaining dirt, including acid from your body sweat.
 If you do not have such a fabric meant for cleaning guns, old cotton shirts can do the trick.
 You are nearly done with how to clean a pistol without taking it apart.